SapienzaNLP/xl-amr/docs/Parameters.md

 ## XL-AMR Parallel and Translaction

 This params is not included in the repository, but looking we need to cross check on how it works inside the paper.
+> Actually after cross-checking the paper, it turns out this is not included into the configuration

 ## Comparing with Provided Checkpoint